Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

 ## 4. 👇 Interactive Objects

 In this part we will make several changes such that the game is more interactive.
 This includes opening drawers/doors, picking up objects.
-In addition we will be starting the embed 2D game with added a screen when you view the screen.
+In addition we will be starting the embedded 2D game with added a screen when you view the screen.

 The first step is opening the cabinet